 Introduction to PostgreSQL ORDER BY DESC

-To get the set of results, we use the SELECT statement, which returns us the rows from the table in random order.
-So to sort this result set, we use the PostgreSQL ORDER BY clause.
-When we use the ORDER BY clause with the SELECT statement for querying the data, the rows returned from the table can be sorted in ascending order or in descending order.
-We can use the columns as well as expressions for sorting the results in descending order.
-The PostgreSQL allows us to sort the rows in descending order when we specify the keyword DESC with the SELECT statement for sorting the rows of the table in the descending order.
+We use the SELECT statement to get the set of results, which returns the rows from the table in random order.
+To sort this result set, we use the PostgreSQL ORDER BY clause.
+When we use the ORDER BY clause with the SELECT statement for querying the data, the rows returned from the table can be sorted in ascending or descending order.
+We can use the columns and expressions to sort the results in descending order.
+PostgreSQL allows us to sort the rows in descending order when we specify the keyword DESC with the SELECT statement for sorting the table rows in descending order.

 Syntax: